 However, although originally the service was a DNS proxy, a VPN service with the same name is also available for use, so you can “hit two birds with one stone” and benefit from the security perks their VPN has to offer while being capable of accessing all the content that would otherwise be unavailable to you.

-As any other similar service, this one also comes with a few clauses you must adhere to if you want to use it without any issues.
+Like any other similar service, this one also comes with a few clauses you must adhere to if you want to use it without any issues.
 We’re not going to include the whole thing here, but only the highlights:

 - You can’t engage in any form of unsolicited communication such as spam while connected to the service, regardless of the communication channel you intend to use;